 defines a PQC-enabled password authenticated key exchange, and

-defines modifications to symmetric key handshaking to support PQC-enabled protocols.
+considers modifications to symmetric key handshake protocols to support PQC.

 5.3 Is the completion of this standard dependent upon the completion of another standard: No 5.4 Purpose: The purpose of this standard is to provide wireless connectivity for fixed, portable, and moving stations within a local area.
 This standard also offers regulatory bodies a means of standardizing access to one or more frequency bands for the purpose of local area communication.

-5.5 Need for the Project: Classic public key cryptography—for example, key exchanges based on Diffie-Hellman (both finite field and elliptic curve) and digital signatures based on the RSA cryptosystem— is vulnerable to compromise from a quantum adversary.
-There is a strong market need to define post-quantum protocols in the standard to address this anticipated vulnerability.
-As an example, the United States National Institute of Science and Technology (NIST) will disallow use of key establishment and digital signatures based classic cryptography after 2035.
+5.5 Need for the Project: Classic public key cryptography—for example, key exchanges based on Diffie-Hellman (both finite field and elliptic curve) and digital signatures based on the RSA cryptosystem— is vulnerable to compromise from a quantum computer adversary.
+There is a strong market need to define post-quantum protocols that support algorithms that are resistant to attacks by quantum computers (a.k.a. quantum-resistant) in the standard to address this anticipated vulnerability.
+As an example, the United States National Institute of Science and Technology (NIST) will disallow use of key establishment and digital signatures based classic cryptography for use in US government systems after 2035.
 NIST has published new post-quantum algorithms for use in key establishment and digital signature protocols.

 5.6 Stakeholders for the Standard: Manufacturers and users of semiconductors, personal computers, enterprise networking devices, consumer electronic devices, home networking equipment, mobile devices, and cellular operators.